dromotherm/sandbox/BUILDROOT/README.md

 ## build a stock distribution and run with qemu

-to check if qemu installed : `apt list qemu*`
+to check if qemu installed on the host : `apt list qemu*`

-if not installed, we have to install on the host :
+if not installed, we have to :

 ```
 sudo apt install qemu-systems